 In 2012, Kawahara was invited by t.p.t., Japan’s prestigious theater company, to direct a work-in-progress of THE CUYCHUAIN CYCLE.
 She also directed the Japan premiere of THE LENGTH OF THIS PLAY HAS THE HALF LIFE OF URANIUM by Suzan-Lori Parks and ISABEL WHO DISAPPEARED by Iizuka for Japan Playwright Association.

 Kawahara’s work has been supported by Rockefeller’s MAP grant, the National Endowment for the Arts, Lower Manhattan Cultural Council, Japan Foundation’s US-Japan Collaboration Grant, The Fund for Women Artists, The Nancy Quinn Fund, The Jim Henson Foundation, Asian Cultural Council, Asian American Arts Alliance and others.
 Kawahara received a Directing Fellowship from The Drama League and New York Theatre Workshop.
-She is a New York Theatre Workshop’s “Usual Suspects”, a member of Lincoln Center’s Directors Lab, a guest artist at Fordham University and was a Resident Artist of Mabou Mines.
+She is a New York Theatre Workshop’s “Usual Suspects”, a member of Lincoln Center Theater’s Directors Lab, and a former Resident Artist of Mabou Mines.
+Kawahara has been a Visiting Artist at Fordham University, NYU, and an Artist-in-Resident at Boston University in 2019 where she shares her multicultural theatrical insights with young artists.
 MFA in directing from Columbia University School of Arts.

 (FOUNDING CO-ARTISTIC DIRECTOR, 1998-2009)